 Official Grading Standards:

-Coin grades range from the perfection of proof and Brilliant Uncirculated to the worn conditions of Good or About Good.
+Coin grades range from the possible perfection of proof and Brilliant Uncirculated to the worn conditions of Good or About Good.
 (I know it’s odd that Good is a low grade in terms of coins, but these are official terms used by the American Numismatic Association.)

 Just like in real estate, where the key is “location, location, location,” in numismatics what is important is “grading, grading, grading.”
 Here’s a handy chart to help you get started learning about grades.